pitt-cdm/2019spring/resources.md

 <dt><a href="https://theaudacitytopodcast.com/tap040-10-tips-for-how-to-keep-audacity-from-crashing/">10 Tips for How to Keep Audacity from Crashing</a></dt>
 <dd>The title says it all.
 I haven't had problems, but if you start to, have a look here.</dd>

+<dt><a href="https://thewirecutter.com/reviews/the-best-voice-recorder/#the-best-smartphone-apps-for-occasional-recording">Recommended smartphone recording apps</a></dt>
+<dd>The New York Times's <em>Wirecutter</em> review site has a relatively recent roundup of free and nearly free apps for iPhone and Android.
+Save yourself some time trying to find the app with the least intrusive ads, and start with something pre-vetted and user-tested.</dd>

 <dt>Examples of Soundwriting</dt>
 <dd>There is kind of a glut of good radio out there, especially in the form of podcasts produced by NPR (<a href="http://www.npr.org/podcasts/">National Public Radio</a>) or PRX (<a href="http://www.prx.org/series">Public Radio Exchange</a>).
 You can look for something in the same genre as the piece you want to re-mediate.</dd>
 <dd>I'll assign a few of my favorites over the next week or two.</dd>